GovTechSG/TechBiz-Documentation/invite-users.md

 1. [Email invitation](#email-invitation) - Use this option to invite public officers.
 2. [Create single account](#create-single-account) - Use this option to invite public officers and vendors.
-3. [Create multiple accounts](#create-multiple-accounts) - Use this option to create more than one TechPass account for a public officer and vendor.
+3. [Create multiple accounts](#create-multiple-accounts) - Use this option to invite multiple public officers and vendors.

 ## Prerequisites